Looking for the best insurance as a digital nomad in Malta?

 Consider Genki if you plan extended stays in Malta, intend to engage in water activities and explore both main islands, prefer lower deductibles for easier access to private healthcare, or want comprehensive protection during peak tourist seasons.
 View Genki's details.

-Consider SafetyWing if you're budget-conscious, plan to stay primarily in Valletta or Sliema with good healthcare access, are comfortable with higher deductibles, or want basic emergency coverage while taking advantage of Malta's tech opportunities and EU benefits.
+Consider SafetyWing if you want travel extras bundled with health cover, plan to stay primarily in Valletta or Sliema with good healthcare access, or want basic emergency coverage while taking advantage of Malta's tech opportunities and EU benefits.
 View SafetyWing's details.

 Visit our complete directory of digital nomad insurance providers to explore additional options and compare features across multiple carriers.